 But He never did.

-God has loved you with uncompromising full force since before the world began.
-Why would He create something He didn’t delight in?.
-He loved it with full force still after we all fell into the misery of our sin, knowing full well what that sin would do to us.
+God has loved you with the uncompromising full force of His will since before the world began.
+He loved you with full force still after you fell into the misery of your sin, knowing full well what that sin would do to you.

 He doesn’t love us, “in spite of”, what we have done.
 He loved us then as He loves us now because we are his children, the work of His Hands.
 Jesus did not need to twist God’s arm to love us “once more”.
 God never stopped loving us with total commitment.